 Employment

-Positions are open to all U.S. citizens and other individuals eligible for or holding valid / current U.S. work authorizations.
-U.S. citizenship is not required for employment at DLIFLC.
+Positions are open to all U.S. citizens and others eligible for or holding valid/current U.S. work authorizations.
+Not having U.S. citizenship is not a disqualifying factor for employment at DLIFLC.
 However, proof of work authorization must be submitted with the application.
 A limited number of H1B visas are sponsored by DLIFLC for qualified candidates in the necessary languages.

-You will need to follow all instructions very carefully when applying for a teaching vacancy and or staff position at DLIFLC or the Garrison.
+You must follow all instructions very carefully when applying for a teaching vacancy and/or staff position at DLIFLC.
 You may have to fill out additional questionnaires or a declaration for federal employment.
-For specific questions please call: (831) 272-4DLI (4354)

 - Language Evaluation: The minimum required English proficiency is a LEVEL 2 and the minimum proficiency for the language to be taught is a LEVEL 3 in speaking as defined by the Interagency Language Roundtable (ILR) Skill-Level descriptions, found at the government ILR website.
 Recommended applicants are only required to take formal language tests to determine their language proficiency.
 If you are selected to be tested, you will receive a call from the DLIFLC Testing Division.